rbisewski/gommentary/README.md

 * Consider support for additional types of SAS / Stata comments.

 * Add support for other programming languages, if possible.

+* Implement an argument flag to allow the user to select output filename.